Mumbai: BMC loses lakhs on its pay-and-park lots

-The Brihanmumbai Municipal Corporation should earn a monthly revenue of approximately R1.14 crore from its 32 parking lots in A ward.
-But till now, the civic body has managed to collect only R8-16 lakh per month from these facilities.
-This has caused massive losses to the state exchequer
+The Brihanmumbai Municipal Corporation should earn a revenue of approximately Rs 1.14 cr from its 32 parking lots in A ward.
+But till now, it has managed to collect only Rs 8-16 lakh per month

 As against its own expected revenue of R1.14 crore, the Brihanmumbai Municipal Corporation (BMC) earns hardly 20 per cent of it every month from its 32 pay-and-park facilities in A ward, resulting in losses of about R1 crore every month.

 Citing poor response from contractors, BMC had taken over the responsibility of operating 32 of the 47 parking lots in A ward.

 The BMC parking lot outside Crawford Market.
 According to sources, poor supervision and corruption have impacted revenues from these BMC pay-and-park lots.
 Pic/Bipin Kokate